-Creating a learning environment for the world's best practicing physicians requires a commitment to diversity, equity, belonging, and anti-oppression.
+Creating a learning environment for the world's best practicing physicians requires a commitment to equity, belonging, inclusive excellence, and anti-oppression.

-UCSF School of Medicine is committed to achieving the goal of advancing health worldwide which requires continual work to ensure that the environments in which medical students learn, care, and discover are not only diverse but open, equitable, and anti-oppressive.
-UCSF School of Medicine believes that equitable and anti-oppressive environments are essential to our students' experiences and produce physicians that become leaders in high-quality patient care, effective learning, and cutting-edge discovery.
+UCSF School of Medicine is committed to achieving the goal of advancing health worldwide, which involves continual efforts to ensure that the environments where medical students learn, care, and discover are not only diverse, open, equitable, and anti-oppressive.
+We believe that welcoming environments are essential to our students' experiences and produce physicians who become leaders in high-quality patient care, effective learning, and cutting-edge discovery.

 Director, Student Belonging

-Are you interested in Diversity Matters, learning how to communicate across differences, or looking for mentorship?
+Are you interested in learning how to communicate across differences or looking for mentorship?
 Our Director of Student Belonging is here to support you.

 Pronouns: She/Her/Hers